Med-Q Upgrade your old Auto pill dispenser with Lock

 An example of a medication error is taking an over-the-counter product that contains acetaminophen (Tylenol, others) when you’re already taking a prescription pain medicine that contains this exact ingredient.
 This mistake could cause you to take more than the recommended dose of acetaminophen, putting yourself at risk of liver damage.

 Another example of a possible medication error is taking a depression medication called Prozac

 with a migraine drug called sumatriptan (Imitrex).
 Both medicines affect levels of a brain chemical called serotonin.
 Taking them together may lead to a potentially life-threatening condition called serotonin syndrome.
 Symptoms of the dangerous drug interaction include confusion, agitation, rapid heartbeat and increased body temperature, among others.

 Medication errors can happen to anyone in any place, including your own home and at the doctor’s office, hospital, pharmacy and senior living facility.
 Kids are especially at high risk for medication errors because they typically need different drug doses than adults.
 Knowing what you’re up against can help you play it safe.
 The most common causes of medication errors are:

 - Poor communication between you and your doctors

 - Drug names that sound alike and medications that look alike

 - Medical abbreviations

-Med-Q Smart Pill Dispenser with Locks @ Google+ Facebook Youtube
+Med-Q Smart Medication Dispenser with Locks are no longer needed @ Google+ Facebook Youtube